 As recommended in EPA guidance (EPA, 2014a), trend analyses will be conducted at selected monitoring wells for the primary COCs at the Facility (arsenic and selenium), along with the indicator geochemical parameters sulfate and chloride (sulfate and chloride are relatively conservative indicators of historic smelter groundwater quality impacts).
-Groundwater elevation trends (hydrographs) comparing pre-IM and post-IM groundwater elevations will also be prepared to evaluate IM effectiveness in terms of reducing groundwater elevations.
+Groundwater elevation trends (hydrographs) comparing pre-IM and post-IM groundwater elevations will also be prepared to evaluate IM effectiveness in terms of reducing groundwater elevations and groundwater interaction with contaminated soils.

-The 2018 remediation phase concentration trend analysis performance monitoring will focus on wells in four primary areas of interest:
+The 2019 remediation phase concentration trend analysis performance monitoring will focus on wells in two primary areas of interest:

-- (1) The main former smelter site source areas, including the West Selenium area, North Plant Site Arsenic area, Slag Pile, and Former Acid Plant areas, to evaluate the source area groundwater quality response to remedial measures; - (2) Wells along the boundaries of the selenium and arsenic plumes, with a focus on the western plume boundaries, to monitor the westward plume shift observed over the past several years; - (3) Wells defining the downgradient end of the selenium plume, to evaluate the downgradient groundwater quality response to remedial measures; and - (4) Wells defining the downgradient end of the arsenic plume, to evaluate the downgradient groundwater quality response to remedial measures.
+- (1) The main former smelter site source areas, including the West Selenium area, North Plant Site Arsenic area, Slag Pile, and Former Acid Plant areas, to evaluate the source area groundwater quality response to remedial measures; - (2) Wells along the downgradient and lateral perimeters of the selenium and arsenic plumes (with a focus on the western plume boundaries to monitor the westward plume shift observed in prior years) to evaluate the downgradient groundwater quality response to remedial measures.